Snldmrtnz/Smart-Score/README.md

 - xlsxwriter: Library for writing data and formatting information to Excel files.

 # Note
+- the code interacts with a MySQL database, and the structure of the 'student_data' table is assumed based on the SQL queries used in the code.
+The functionality provided by this code is a simple CRUD (Create, Read, Update, Delete) application for managing student data.
 - This application is a basic example and might require further customization based on specific use cases.
 - Ensure that the required libraries are installed (pymysql, xlsxwriter) before running the application.
 - Feel free to contribute and enhance the SmartScore Student Management System!